Pan American Games: Pan American Sports Organization

 Spanish and English are the official languages of the Pan American Games Movement.
 The other language used at each Pan American Games is the language of the host country.
 For example: at the 2007 Pan American Games who was held in Brazil, the first language was Brazilian Portuguese.
 Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these three languages or the main two depending on whether the host country is an English or Spanish speaking country.

 Symbols

 The Pan American Games Movement uses symbols to represent the ideals embodied in the Pan American Games charter.
 The Pan American Sports Organization flag displays the PASO logo on a white background.
 To highlight the close association between the International Olympic Committee and the Pan Am Games, the Olympic Rings were added to the flag in 1988.
 The flag has been hoisted during each celebration of the Games.
-The flag was hoisted while the Olympic Hymn was played until the 2007 Games.
+Due to an administrative issue, the flag was hoisted while the Olympic Hymn was played until the 2007 Games.
 In 2011 Games, the new anthem was played for the first time.
-The anthem itself was composed in 2008.
+The anthem itself was chosen in 2007 and was adopted in 2008.